samiriff/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![softmax_test_image_2][image17]

 For the third image, the model is certain that this is a "Priority road" sign (probability of 1) but the image contains a "Stop" sign.
+The reason for this misclassification could be the bad quality of the image and the text of the sign after resizing.
 The top five softmax probabilities are:

 ![softmax_test_image_3][image18]